svkausthubh/Cardekho/README.md

 * Sckit Learn

 ## Output
-  The code is executed on the dataset present above and our model have produced an acuracy of 85%
+  The code is executed on the dataset present above and the model have produced an acuracy of 85%